ekliao/EricLiaoDigitalGarden/src/site/notes/This digital garden's raison d'être.md

 - Title: Work with the garage door up
 - URL: https://notes.andymatuschak.org/z21cgR9K3UcQ5a7yPsj2RUim3oM2TzdBByZu

 ### Page Comment

 - #evergreen-notes #andy-matuschak #anti-marketing Such a powerful message.
 Love it!
 Quoting all, spreading it, putting it on my digital garden.

-I intuitively agree that this way of presenting oneself creates more invested, interesting followings over the long haul.

 ### Highlights & Notes